 Intake, Offer, Cycles of Development, and Completion.

 • During the Offer, I’ll offer you a Coaching Program that includes insight into the unique way you’re currently “being” in your topic, a prospective new way of “being” in it, several Developmental Objectives designed to help you move from the current to the new way, and a first practice.
-You and I will fine-tune the coaching program together until you feel it’s a fit.
+You and I will fine-tune the coaching program together until you feel it’s a fit and are 100% committed to moving forward.
+Also a 1.5 – 2-hour conversation.

 • As alluded to above, the Completion conversation brings the coaching relationship to a close when one or both of us feel it is appropriate to do so.